amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 testDF  <- titanicDF[-splitIndex,]
 ```
 <br><br>
 **Caret** offers many tuning functions to help you get as much as possible out of your models; the <a href='http://www.inside-r.org/packages/cran/caret/docs/trainControl' target='_blank'>trainControl</a> function allows you to control the resampling of your data.
 This will split the training data set internally and do its own train/test runs to figure out the best settings for your model.
-In this case we're going to cross-validate the data 3 times, therefore training it 3 times on different portions of the data before settling on the best tuning parameters (in the case of **gbm** those are ``trees``, ``shrinkage``, and ``interaction depth``).
+In this case, we're going to cross-validate the data 3 times, therefore training it 3 times on different portions of the data before settling on the best tuning parameters (for **gbm** it is ``trees``, ``shrinkage``, and ``interaction depth``).
 Mind you, you can set these values yourself if you don't trust the function.

 ```r